 As we sell our product under the brand name "Jindal Star" for Jindal Pipes Limited.
 We follow international standard manufacturing practises and our Manufacturing Facility benefits from the quality benchmarking certifications such as (i) ISO 9001:2015 for manufacturing & supply of ERW Steel Pipes-Black & Galvanized with certificate number 10116-AQMS-0216 approved by Global Accreditation Board and International Council of Accreditation Bodies issued by Acerna Management Systems Private Limited, a third party (ii) IS 1239:2004, IS 3601:2006, IS 3589:2001 from Bureau of Indian Standards Such practices and accreditations, coupled with our technical capabilities and know-how enable us to manufacture products for both domestic and international customers.

 5. Export of finished goods

-We export our manufactured goods for the Jindal Pipes Limited under the brand of Jindal to the overseas customers.
-We directly deal with our foreign customers & deliver the products directly to customers and also invoice them directly instead of Jindal.
+We export our manufactured goods for the Jindal Pipes Limited to the overseas customers.
 Currently we are focusing to increase our export sales.